Mel Martínez: Early life

 Martínez was born in Sagua La Grande, Cuba, the son of Gladys V. (Ruíz) and Melquíades C. Martínez.
 He came to the United States in 1962 as part of a Roman Catholic humanitarian effort called Operation Peter Pan, which brought into the U.S. more than 14,000 children.
 Catholic charitable groups provided Martinez a temporary home at two youth facilities.
 At the time Martínez was alone and spoke virtually no English.
 He graduated from Bishop Moore High School in 1964.
 He subsequently lived with two foster families, and in 1966 was reunited with his family in Orlando.

 Martínez received an associate degree from Orlando Junior College in 1967, a bachelor's degree in international affairs from Florida State University, and his Juris Doctor degree from Florida State University College of Law in 1973.
 He began his legal career working at the Orlando personal injury law firm Wooten Kimbrough, where he became a partner and worked for more than a decade.
 During his 25 years of law practice in Orlando, he was involved in various civic organizations.
 He served as vice-president of the board of Catholic Charities of the Orlando Diocese.

 Early political career

-In 1994, Martínez ran for Lieutenant Governor of Florida.
-He teamed up with future Family Research Council President Ken Connor, the gubernatorial candidate.
+In 1994, Martínez ran for Lieutenant Governor of Florida on a ticket with pro-life activist Ken Connor, who would later serve as President of the Family Research Council.
 The Connor/Martínez ticket was defeated in the Republican primary, finishing fifth with 83,945 votes, or 9.31% of the vote.

-On November 3, 1998, Martínez was elected Orange County Chairman (during Martínez's tenure the position was relabeled mayor).
-While in office, Martínez implemented what became known as the "Martínez doctrine" which prohibits development from taking place unless adequate public infrastructure, specifically school capacity, is able to support such development.
+On November 3, 1998, Martínez was elected Orange County Chairman, defeating Republican State Senator John Ostalkiewicz.
+While in office, Martínez implemented what became known as the "Martínez doctrine," which prohibited development from taking place unless adequate public infrastructure, specifically school capacity, is able to support such development.
 The doctrine was challenged in court, but its legality was upheld when the Florida Supreme Court declined to hear an appeal to a lower court's ruling.
 Martínez served as mayor through the end of 2000.